-TIMOTHY HOEKMAN is Professor of Vocal Coaching and Accompanying at The Florida State University.
-He has been at FSU since 1984, teaching collaborative piano, coaching graduate voice majors, and teaching a variety of language and vocal literature classes for singers and pianists.
-He has presented master classes for singers and pianists at many colleges and universities throughout the U.S., and has served as adjudicator for vocal, piano, and composition competitions.
-He has also presented workshops at various events of the National Association of Teachers of Singing.
-Before moving to Florida State, he taught piano for two years at East Carolina University.
+TIMOTHY HOEKMAN is Professor Emeritus of Vocal Coaching and Accompanying at Florida State University.
+He was at FSU from 1984 to 2022, teaching collaborative piano, coaching graduate voice majors, and teaching a variety of language and vocal literature classes for singers and pianists.
+He has presented master classes for singers and pianists at many colleges and universities throughout the U.S. and has served as adjudicator for vocal, piano, and composition competitions.
+He has also presented workshops at various events sponsored by the National Association of Teachers of Singing.
+Before moving to FSU, he taught piano for two years at East Carolina University.

-Hoekman earned the D.M.A. degree in piano performance from the University of Michigan, where he studied with Theodore Lettvin.
-He received his B.A. degree from Calvin College and the M.M. in piano performance from Peabody Conservatory, where he was a student of Leon Fleisher.
-He has written articles for the Journal of Singing, the American Music Teacher, and Voices: Opera America's Bulletin for Singers.
+Hoekman earned a D.M.A. degree in piano performance from the University of Michigan, where he studied with Theodore Lettvin.
+He received a B.A. degree from Calvin College and an M.M. degree in piano performance from Peabody Conservatory, where he was a student of Leon Fleisher.
+He has written articles for the Journal of Singing, American Music Teacher, and Voices: Opera America's Bulletin for Singers.

-Compositions by Hoekman have been published by Theodore Presser, Recital Publications, Colla Voce, Plymouth Music Company, and Classical Vocal Reprints.
+Compositions by Hoekman have been published by Theodore Presser, Recital Publications, Colla Voce Music, Plymouth Music Company, and Classical Vocal Reprints.
 In 2002 he was named the MTNA-Shepherd Distinguished Composer of the Year for his song cycle To Make a Prairie, commissioned by the South Dakota Music Teachers Association.
-Other commissions have come from the Rawlins Piano Trio, the Coastal Carolina Chamber Music Festival, Georgia Southern University, and First Presbyterian Church of Tallahassee, among others.
-His duets entitled Margarets have been recorded on the CD To Sun, To Feast, and To Converse (Albany Records).
-He recently finished recording a CD of American songs, including three of his own song cycles, with his wife and long-time recital collaborator, soprano Carla Connors.
+Other commissions have come from the Rawlins Piano Trio, the Coastal Carolina Chamber Music Festival, Georgia Southern University, and First Presbyterian Church of Tallahassee.
+Among his recordings is a CD of American songs, including three of his own song cycles, recorded with his wife and long-time recital collaborator, soprano Carla Connors.
 Recordings of his works have been produced by Albany Records, Mark Records, and Azica Records.